-We have focused on three main priorities this past year: monitoring credit risk; improving service to young, beginning, and small (YBS) farmers and ranchers; and improving the timeliness and efficiency of our regulatory activities.
-These continue to be our priorities as we enter the fall of 2020.
+We also continued to make progress toward achieving our three greatest priorities: monitoring credit risk; improving service to young, beginning, and small (YBS) farmers and ranchers; and improving the timeliness and efficiency of our regulatory activities.
+These continue to be our priorities as we enter the fall of 2021.